 The Bodhisatta was once a judge.
 A village merchant stored five hundred plow blades at his friend’s home in the city.
 That friend, also a merchant, secretly sold them and told his friend they had all been eaten by mice—he deposited mouse droppings in the storeroom to convince him the story was true.
 The villager did not get angry at his friend, he just said he understood it was a case of bad luck.
 Later the villager said he would take the city merchant’s son down to the river to bathe, but really took him to a friend’s house and kept him hidden away in an inner chamber.

 After bathing himself he went to the city merchant’s house and told him a hawk had seized his son and carried him off.
-The father was furious, knowing this was impossible, and took the villager to see the Bodhisatta.
+The father was furious, and knowing this was impossible he took the villager to see the Bodhisatta.
 After hearing the story from the city merchant, the Bodhisatta directed the villager to respond truthfully about the allegation.
 He stuck to his story, but also told the Bodhisatta about his plow blades, finishing with, “My Lord, if mice can eat iron, then hawks can carry off boys: either both are true or neither is true.”
 The Bodhisatta was impressed that the villager had conned the con man and told the city merchant that if he gave the plows back then he would get his son back, and that’s what he did.

 In the Lifetime of the Buddha